Start for free

 A screenshot of the Salesforce official pricing page

-Salesforce is a premium product offering industry-grade tools and features, hence its premium price point to match.
+Salesforce is a premium product with advanced sales tooling, and its pricing reflects that.
 If you’re considering Salesforce for your business, below are the Salesforce price points for each tier:

 • Free Suite: $0 per user, per month (limited to a maximum of two users)